acelaya/php-middleware-talk/slides/08-middleware-example-authorization.md

         $resource = $route->getRouteName();
         $role = $this->determineCurrentUserRole();

-        // If the ACL does not have the resource, the access is allowed by default if ($this->acl->isAllowed($role, $resource)) {
+        // If the role is allowed to access the resource, process next middleware if ($this->acl->isAllowed($role, $resource)) {
             return $delegate->process($request);
         }

-        // If none of the roles is allowed to access the resource, return a forbidden response return (new Response())->withStatus(403);
+        // If the role is not allowed to access the resource, return a forbidden response return (new Response())->withStatus(403);
     }
 }